Reducing Your Art Business Operating Costs

 - Marketing or digital subscriptions and applications

-- Accounting software
+- Accounting software and fees

-Determine Monthly Costs
+Step 2: Determine Monthly Costs

-Now that you have your monthly operating costs, ask yourself (honestly and without judgment) if you are bringing in enough revenue each month to cover these costs.
+Now that you have your monthly operating costs, ask yourself (honestly and more importantly without judgment) if you are bringing in enough revenue each month to cover these costs.
+Money can be tough.
+It can also make you have feelings of guilt if you haven’t managed your finances well in the past, so suspending judgment is critical.

+After a bit of (non-judgemental) reflection, begin to take action by prioritizing your operating cost list from the most priority to the least priority.
 Bringing in just enough money to cover your costs won’t build you a viable business.
 Ideally, you want to bring in more revenue than your current expenses.

-After a bit of non-judgemental reflection, begin to take action by prioritizing your operating cost list from the most priority to the least priority.

 You can also use this technique to prioritize expenses that you value and want to make space for.
-I knew I had wanted to budget for a monthly artist group and by including this in my monthly operating expenses, I was able to plan ahead an include that cost.
+I knew I had wanted to budget for a monthly artist group and by including this in my monthly operating expenses, I was able to plan ahead and include that cost.